 How can I help my puppy to calm down?
+It's important that you teach your puppy to calm down from an early age.

 One of the best life skills to teach a dog of any age is how to settle in the house, or anywhere else you need him to.
 This is a really easy exercise to teach but one that should be included in your training from the very start of your life together.